wag154/County-Council-App/readme.md

 The application requires the use of node and npm.
 To install the application locally, clone the repository and run the following commands:

-* npm install
+* <span style="color:green;font-weight:bold">npm install</span>
-* npm install -d (to install dev dependencies)
+* <span style="color:green;font-weight:bold">npm install -d (to install dev dependencies)</strong>

 ## To view the application in your browser

 The backend of the application is hosted using render.com so no server is required to start up the app.
-Instead you just need to use the in-built 'Go Live' feature in VS Code to see it running in the browser.
+Instead you just need to <span style="color:green;font-weight:bold">use the in-built 'Go Live' feature in VS Code</span> to see it running in the browser.
 Then follow the instructions of the below screenshot, clicking on the client folder in order to access the application using localHost.

 ![Go Live](./Screenshot%202023-03-30%20at%2014.47.21.png)

 ## Credits

-The app was built by:
+<span style="color:yellow;font-weight:bold">The app was built by:</span>

 * [Jack](https://github.com/wag154)
 * [Joe](https://github.com/woejaddicor)